 At this level, learners can write using common vocabulary and simple structures, enabling them to meaningfully express ideas by correctly constructing simple, affirmative and negative statements as well as questions in writing.

-At this level, learners can express themselves in writing using idioms, enabling them to produce well-structured written responses on a variety of social and academic topics.
+At this level, learners can express themselves in writing using idioms, enabling them to produce well-structured written responses on a variety of social and daily life topics.

-At this level, learners can produce clear, well-structured, detailed texts on complex topics and show controlled use of organizational patterns and cohesive devices, allowing them to flexibly and effectively express themselves in writing for social, academic, and professional purposes.
+At this level, learners can produce clear, well-structured, detailed texts on complex topics and show controlled use of organizational patterns and cohesive devices, allowing them to flexibly and effectively express themselves in writing for social, daily life, and professional purposes.

 At this level, learners can recognize the English alphabet and high frequency vocabulary words, enabling them to correctly extract overall meaning from common, everyday, spoken sources.